DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 9) Drying instructions:
     --------------------
       * Wait 10 minutes for the board in the bag to reach room temperature.
+DO NOT LEAVE THE TEST BOARD FOR MORE THAN 15 MINUTES IN THE BAGGED BASKET.
       * Remove board and uncable.
       * Remove chip from clamshell and put it in the appropriate box:  good if a test completed bad if it didnt
+      * Use compressed air to blow the moisture off the socket board front AND back.
-      * Put wet board in the drying box with the blow dryer set to 120F.
-Put the cold ends of the cables in drying box
+      * Put wet board in the drying oven with the thermostat set no higher than 120F.
+Put the cables in as well.
+        Let the board dry in the oven for 15 minutes.
       * If the board failed twice in a row (see whiteboard) - put it in the bad board cardboard box.